terry-norbraten/viskit/ReadMe.txt

 viskit.InternalAssemblyRunner
 viskit.RunnerPanel2

-As seach on the above comments will expose where in the source these are.
+A search on the above comments will expose where in the source these are.